poppyseedDev/memecita/README.md

 2. **Increased Demand**: Bob buys 20 tokens, raising the price to $2.
 3. **Selling for Profit**: Alice sells her tokens at $2 each, making a profit.
 4. **Market Cap Achievement**: At a $69,000 market cap, $12,000 in liquidity is burned.

-### Conclusion

-These mechanics create a dynamic market with transparent pricing, encouraging early adoption and stabilizing the ecosystem through liquidity management.